Skip to main content

 You can root your cuttings in either water or soil.
 Rooting in water is fairly quick, and, since water is clear, it’s easy to keep an eye on your progress.
 However, the transition from water to potting soil can be difficult for some plants, leading to a slightly lower success rate.
 On the other hand, rooting in soil can take a little longer and is harder to track, but has a slightly higher success rate, since the cutting won’t need to be transplanted for some time.

-Rooting hormone can help speed things up, but isn’t strictly necessary.
+Rooting hormone can help speed things up, but it isn’t strictly necessary.
 If you’re using rooting hormone, brush it on gently before setting your cutting in the growing medium.
 For water rooting, use clean, cool water.
 Set your cutting near a window where it will get plenty of light and stay warm.
 If you’re propagating your dracaena in winter, you may need to use a grow light.
 Cuttings rooted in water can be moved to soil when the roots are several inches long.

 Caring for the new dracaena

 Dracaena plants prefer consistent moisture and warm temperatures.
 Although they need consistent moisture, they can be sensitive to overwatering, so plant them in well-draining soil.
-Keep your cutting in a sunny window, but, once it begins to sprout leaves, move the cutting out of direct light.
-Direct light can burn or fade the leaves.
-Once the dracaena has reached maturity, you can begin fertilizing it in spring and summer.
+Keep your cutting by a sunny window, but, once it begins to sprout leaves, move the cutting out of direct light.
+Direct bright light can burn or fade the leaves.
+Once the dracaena has reached maturity, you can begin fertilizing it in the spring and summer.

 Using this simple guide, you can easily double or even triple the amount of dracaenas you have in your garden.
 In just a matter of weeks, your dracaena cuttings should be rooted and growing.
 Remember to leave plenty of the parent plant behind so it can continue growing.
 Let it grow back fully, then you can propagate it again.
-As long as you have a mature plant, some water or soil, a sunny window, and some patience, there’s no limit to the number of dracaenas you can have.
+As long as you have a mature plant, some water or soil, a sunny window, and patience, there’s no limit to the number of dracaenas you can have.

 Cayla Leonard